 A true Game of Thrones fan will recognize this language as High Valyrian meaning “All Men Must Die.”

 It’s the underlying theme of pretty much everything that happens in Game of Thrones, HBO’s wildly popular medieval/fantasy television series that has taken the world by storm.
 For those of you who may not be familiar with the series or books on which it is based, let’s just say that the theme of death is probably one of its lighter subjects.
 Make no mistake about it, this is a strictly-for-grownups, graphic, sexual, violent and sometimes disturbing form of entertainment – and Henk and I are both completely obsessed with it.
 So when I was invited to Ireland recently and my itinerary included a chance to indulge in 3 Game of Thrones experiences in Northern Ireland (one of several locations where the series is filmed), I was beyond excited.
 In a grownup way, of course.
+I thought some of experiences might have been truly adult like, (the series does show many heated scenes) as in we could have been apart of something that could have featured on HDPORNVIDEO XXX or the likes.

 (Spoiler Alert: If you aren’t a Game of Thrones fan, you might not get some of the references in this article, but there are some pretty pictures of Ireland to look at, so stick with me, here!)